A1. Funding opportunity description

 - The PI shall attach a copy of his/her appointment letter or most-recent letter of promotion issued by the Directorate of Human Resource of Makerere University

 - A researcher cannot be a PI on more than ONE It is allowable for any person to be a team member on up to a maximum of three applications.

-- For each application, it is a requirement to indicate a co-Principal Investigator who will be co-signatory to the contract upon award and will be jointly responsible for the results; the requirements for one to be a co-PI are similar to those required of a PI.
+- Each applying team will be required to indicate a co-Principal Investigator who will be co-signatory to the contract upon award and will be jointly responsible for the results; the requirements for one to be a co-PI are similar to those required of a PI.

 - Researchers from Makerere University are encouraged to collaborate with resource persons from civil society organizations, government sectors, other universities within and outside Uganda, independent research institutions, business and industry as part of their teams; in such cases, the external team members will provide a letter of support from their institution.

 - Research fellows working in projects within academic units but are not appointed centrally by Makerere University are not eligible as PIs but may be part of a research team.
 Students in general are not eligible to apply as PIs.
 However, students with strong ideas can market them to their academic supervisors/mentors who can apply on their behalf.

 PIs who currently hold an active RIF award (RIF-1, 2, 3, 4), while eligible to apply, will only be considered for award if prior to the final selection activity, all their existing projects have been completed, all pending accountabilities have been submitted, and they have completed the official close-out report.
 The close-out reports and full accountability should have been submitted by Friday 1st December 2023.